Advertiser Disclosure

 • Lockout assistance

-Coverage is limited to $50 per occurrence a maximum of 4 times per year, which should be more than enough for most drivers.
-We’ll assume that you’ll use this benefit once per year for a modest valuation of $50 per year.
+Coverage is limited to $50 per occurrence to a maximum of 4 times per year, which should be more than enough for most drivers.
+We assume you’d use this benefit once per year for a modest valuation of $50.

 When you purchase an item with your Chase Sapphire Reserve card, it’s protected from theft and damage for the first 120 days you own it.
-In other words: if you buy a new laptop and it’s stolen the next day, you’ll be reimbursed for the cost of replacing it.
+For example, if you buy a new laptop and it’s stolen the next day, you’d be reimbursed for replacing it.

-There’s a maximum of $10,000 per claim and up to $50,000 per account is available for coverage.
-Further, this coverage is secondary to your homeowner’s or renter’s insurance policy and there is a list of excluded items, so be sure to check the details of this benefit.
+Coverage is available for a maximum of $10,000 per claim and up to $50,000 per account.
+This coverage is secondary to your homeowner’s or renter’s insurance policy, and there is a list of excluded items, so be sure to check the details of this benefit.

 Purchases made by the cardholder (including those given as gifts to others) are eligible for this protection.
-The benefit is especially valuable for cell phones, laptops, tablets, and other things that can be easily lost, so consider putting new tech purchases on your new Chase Sapphire Reserve card.
+The benefit is especially valuable for cell phones, laptops, tablets, and other easily lost items, so consider putting new tech purchases on your new Chase Sapphire Reserve card.

-We value this benefit at $100, but it can easily be worth much more.
-After all, just think about the last time you lost something important when traveling — if it was purchased on your Chase Sapphire Reserve card and the loss happened within 120 days of purchase, it’d be replaced for free.
+We value this benefit at $100, but it can be worth much more.
+Think about losing an important item when traveling.
+If it was purchased on your Chase Sapphire Reserve card and the loss happened within 120 days of purchase, it’d be replaced for free.

 If you try to return a personal item (not purchased for business use) within 90 days of your purchase and the store doesn’t accept the return, you may be eligible for reimbursement from your Chase Sapphire Reserve card.

-To take advantage of this benefit, you must have paid for the item in question with your Chase Sapphire Reserve card (or the points you earned with the card).
-Plus, you need to have a copy of your receipt to provide proof of purchase and price.
+To take advantage of this benefit, you must have paid for the item with your Chase Sapphire Reserve card (or the points you earned with the card).
+You also need to have a copy of your receipt to provide proof of purchase and price.

-Note that this coverage is limited to $500 per item, and you can make a maximum of $1,000 in claims per year.
-Some types of items are not covered, so check the details on your card’s benefits page before filing a claim.
+This coverage is limited to $500 per item, and you can make a maximum of $1,000 in claims per year.
+Some items are not covered, so check the details on your card’s benefits page before filing a claim.

-We’ll value this benefit at $50 for this article.
-It provides nice peace of mind, but you’re not too likely to use it more than once or twice per year.
-Further, it’s unfortunate that the benefit’s limits are so low, meaning that you can’t use it for returning things like laptops or high-end cell phones.
+We value this benefit at $50.
+It provides nice peace of mind, but you’re not likely to use it more than once or twice per year.
+Further, it’s unfortunate that the benefit’s limits are so low, meaning that you can’t use it to return things like laptops or high-end cell phones.

-Finally, the Chase Sapphire Reserve card has an awesome extended warranty feature.
-When you purchase eligible items with your card, the manufacturer’s warranty will be extended for 1 year.
+Finally, the Chase Sapphire Reserve card has an excellent extended warranty feature.
+When you purchase eligible items with your card, the manufacturer’s warranty is extended for 1 year.

 For coverage to apply, the item must have come with an original manufacturer-written U.S. repair warranty of 3 years or less.
-Certain foreign purchases may also be eligible if they have a store-purchased dealer warranty or an assembler warranty.
+Foreign purchases may also be eligible if they have a store-purchased dealer or assembler warranty.

-Chase’s extended warranty protection covers the same things that are covered by the product’s original warranty terms — this usually includes things like manufacturer defects, but not accidental damage or theft.
+Chase’s extended warranty protection covers the original warranty terms, usually manufacturer defects, but not accidental damage or theft.

 This benefit is limited to $10,000 per claim and a maximum of $50,000 per account, making it useful for repairing laptops, cell phones, and other high-end purchases.
 Purchases made by the cardholder for themselves or others as gifts are eligible for coverage.